lindbergryan04/RecipeRater_report/README.md

 <iframe src="assets/missingness_plot1.html" width="800" height="600" frameBorder="0"></iframe>

+Observed Difference in Mean Step Count: 1.1535

+P-value: 0.00

+Lets look at the kde plots:

 <iframe src="assets/missingness_plot2" width="800" height="600" frameBorder="0"></iframe>

 <iframe src="assets/missingness_plot3" width="800" height="600" frameBorder="0"></iframe>

+It appears that the missingness of rating may be dependent on the number of steps in a recipe!
+This could be due to many reasons.
+If we consider the fact that these are users who *did* leave a review, but *didn't* leave a rating, the true reason for this relationship is harder to track down.
+Users may feel that they didn't do the long and complex recipe justice, and therefore be reluctant to leave a rating because they don't trust their judgement.
+Or perhaps they had a higher expectation of the complex recipe, and were reluctant to show that it didn't turn out as well as they had hoped.

 <iframe src="assets/missingness_plot4" width="800" height="600" frameBorder="0"></iframe>

+Observed Difference in Mean minutes: 51.4524

+P-value: 0.1370

+Rating missingness does not seem to be dependent on the minutes column.

 ---